top of page

 Kindly keep in mind that with any health plans, they are subject to deductibles, copayments, prior-authorizations, and out of pocket maximums for which you could be responsible.

-Services provided by Quint Family Care are billed in-house but process with our third-party billing company by the name of Riverchase.
-They are in Mobile, AL, therefore mailed statements and electronic notifications will have a different number and address.
-Riverchase can be contacted directly regarding and questions for statements, balances, charges, and payment plans.
-Their phone number is 251-272-4934 and they will be glad to assist you further.
+Services provided by Quint Family Care are billed in-house but process with our EMR provider Athena, therefore mailed statements and electronic notifications will have a different number and address.

 IN NETWORK HEALTH PLANS